 Euler made significant contributions to almost every major field in mathematics, including algebra, trigonometry, and geometry.
 In physics, his works on fluid dynamics and Fourier series is unmatched.

 Born in around 287 BC, in Syracuse, Sicily, Archimedes was well versed in mathematics, physics, and astronomy of that time.
 He was a polymath.
 However, most of his literary works have not survived.

-Archimedes was one of the pioneers of geometry, who derived formulas for area of a circle, volume and surface area of a sphere.
+Archimedes was one of the pioneers of geometry, who derived formulas for the area of a circle, volume, and surface area of a sphere.
 His method of determining the value of pi remained unchallenged and the only known way to calculate the circumference of a circle for decades.

 The Fields Medal, the highest honor in the field of mathematics, carries a portrait of (right facing) Archimedes along with a quote attributed to him.

 “Transire suum pectus mundoque potiri” — Rise above oneself and grasp the world.

 Known For: Euclidean geometry; Euclidean algorithm

 Euclid of Alexandria was a Greek mathematician who is widely regarded as the founder of geometry.
 Euclid’s Elements, a compilation of 13 books, is considered to be one of the oldest and most influential books on mathematics.

 Although geometry (which is now known as the Euclidean geometry) is the focal point in Euclid’s Elements, it also features a comprehensive introduction of the elementary number theory.
 His works on optics have also been widely acknowledged.